Thomson Snell & Passmore helps a client of Headway in West Kent following a road traffic accident - Barry.

 How we helped

-Jonathan and his team had an initial meeting with Barry having reviewed the documents Barry had in his possession regarding his claim.
+The Court of Protection team had an initial meeting with Barry having reviewed the documents Barry had in his possession regarding his claim.
 It became apparent that there was more work to be done on properly diagnosing Barry’s ongoing symptoms and getting a clear prognosis before settlement could be considered.

 The case was complicated by the fact that Barry was diagnosed with a brain tumour in 1990.
 This was successfully operated on and Barry had then gone on to study for two degrees and secure a job as a maths teacher in a school for children with special needs and behavioural difficulties.
 The defendant attempted to argue that Barry’s on-going cognitive deficits were as a result of the previous brain tumour rather than the traumatic brain injury sustained in the index accident.
-After instructing appropriate experts Jonathan was able to prove that Barry had fully recovered from the brain tumour in 1990 and that his on-going difficulties were due to the injuries sustained in the accident.
-The evidence Jonathan obtained included the joint instruction of a neuroradiologist and undertaking of a 3T MRI scan to show the micro haemorrhages of the brain which were caused by the road traffic accident were quite apart from the area of evacuation of the tumour in 1990.
+After instructing appropriate experts the team were able to prove that Barry had fully recovered from the brain tumour in 1990 and that his on-going difficulties were due to the injuries sustained in the accident.
+The evidence the team obtained included the joint instruction of a neuroradiologist and undertaking of a 3T MRI scan to show the micro haemorrhages of the brain which were caused by the road traffic accident were quite apart from the area of evacuation of the tumour in 1990.

 Finishing the case